With constant changes to cannabis legislation, it can be difficult to know what is legal and what is not.

 It is technically possible to purchase your medical cannabis oil in Victoria online, although it comes with its own set of legal problems.
 Many suppliers will not ship CBD products to Australia.
 Others provide inferior quality or scam products that come from unregulated markets.

 It is recommended to go through the proper legal channels by visiting your GP.
-This ensures you are taking the right dosage of the right medicine that has been safely trialed for human use.
+This ensures you are taking the right dosage of the right medicine that has been safely trialled for human use.
 CBD oil in Melbourne should be purchased from a pharmacy with a prescription.

 How is medicinal cannabis consumed?

 CBD products come from the cannabis plant, which is used to make an array of therapeutic goods.
 CBD oil is a common product that can be sprayed into the mouth, although CBD oil can also be taken as a capsule or a suppository.
 It is now possible to buy CBD products in an edible form such as CBD gummies.

 Other CBD products include transdermal patches (absorption through the skin), topical creams and concentrates.
 These concentrates can either be smoked or vaporized using a specific device.
 However, this may be discouraged by your general practitioner as it is the least healthy method of CBD oil consumption.